menu close open event RSVP required ticketed event

 Many survivors are unable to leave an abusive situation because they fear for their animal’s safety.
 The Safe Haven program makes it possible for survivors to leave an abusive relationship without losing their companion animal.
 Animals provide companionship, comfort, and unconditional love to survivors and their children affected by domestic violence, and preserving the bond between families and their animals is vitally important.

 I need help.
-How do I enroll in the Safe Haven program?
+How do I get support?

 I want to help.
 How can I support the Safe Haven Program?